gavinmcdermott/js-libp2p-pstn/README.md

 If you want to swap the topology (with a mesh or your own function) or rework the script for which nodes subscribe to what and who send what, open the `runner.js` file in the root and customize the `run` function.
 It should be pretty straightforward.

+**v0.0.3 Release Notes:**
-**Note about client page refreshes:** If you refresh the page, you need to restart the server.
+- If you refresh the client UI, you need to restart the server.
 This will be fixed soon.
+- Using pregenerated full keys now and the handshake takes a while, so I've only spun up a few hundred nodes with this release
+- The stats are basic, need to build this out
+- This is the initial interface for working with nodes on a single process.
+It can be improved and will need to expand to support logging from multiple processes and the like

 ## API